ZLJett/ResumeGenerator/README.md

 #### Print-to-PDF with the --print Flag:
 When "CreateResumes.sh" is run in 'print' mode, i.e. it is given the [-p, --print] flag, it will run Print-to-PDF once 'website' is setup then automatically shut the 'website' down and end the program.
 This allows a PDF to be created quickly once the resume is fully setup (i.e. all data, templates, front matter variables, etc. are set to produce the desired Resume).
-**SEE** "exampleCompleteTestResume.pdf" in "_supplementalFiles/_exampleOutput" directory for example of a default resume with all data entries filled.
+**SEE** "exampleCompleteTestResume.pdf" in "_supplementalFiles" directory for example of a default resume with all data entries filled.

 ### Using CreateResumes.sh:
 CreateResumes.sh **MUST** be run in project root to function correctly.
 Files are output from CreateResumes.sh with file names in the following format: "TestResume_24-10-31_14:02:24" into the resume's "_outputResumes" directory; both file names and output location are hard-coded.
 (Filename generation is hard-coded so that any number of resumes can be generated without any having matching filenames and so that they will be organized from oldest to newest).